 The intent of this protocol is to provide guidelines for your patient's therapy progression.
 It is not intended to serve as a recipe for treatment.
-We request that the PT/PTA/ATC should use appropriate clinical decision making skills when progressing a patient.
+We request that the PT/PTA/ATC should use appropriate clinical decision-making skills when progressing a patient.
 The exercises listed are not all inclusive, you can modify exercises as long as you maintain the appropriate precautions.

-Please obtain documentation of the exact procedure that was performed from our office.
-Please contact American Hip Institute at info@americanhipinstitute.com if there are any questions about the protocol or your patient's progression
+Please obtain documentation of the exact procedure that was performed from our office prior to the first post-op visit.
+Please contact our office if there are any questions about the protocol or your patient's progression.

-Please keep in mind common problems that may arise following hip arthroscopy: Hip flexor tendonitis, adductor tendonitis, sciatica/piriformis syndrome, ilial upslips and rotations, LB pain from QL hypertonicity and segmental vertebral rotational lesions.
-If you encounter any of these problems, please evaluate, assess and treat as you feel appropriate maintaining AHI precautions and guidelines at all times.
+Please keep in mind common problems that may arise following hip surgery: Hip flexor tendonitis, abductor tendonitis, sciatica/piriformis syndrome, ilial upslips and rotations, LB pain from QL hypertonicity and segmental vertebral rotational lesions.
+If you encounter any of these problems, please evaluate and treat as you feel appropriate, maintaining AHI's precautions and guidelines at all times.

 Gradual progression is essential to avoid flare-ups.
 If a flare-up occurs, back off with therapeutic exercises until it subsides.
 Please reference the exercise progression sheet for timelines and use the following precautions during your treatments.
-Thank you for progressing all patients appropriately and please fax all progress notes to American Hip Institute (630) 323-5625.
-Successful treatment requires a team approach.
+Thank you for progressing all patients appropriately.
+Successful treatment requires a team approach, and the PT/PTA/ATC is a critical part of the team!
 Please contact AHI at any time with your input on how to improve the therapy protocol.